 These symptoms could be signs of an allergic reaction to substances in the donated blood.
 Other reactions are less common and potentially more serious.
-If an individual is going to have an allergic reaction, it is most likely to occur within the first 15 minutes of the procedure.
+If an individual is going to have an allergic reaction, it is most likely to occur within the first

 When the transfusion is complete, the doctor removes the IV line.
 A person may notice bruising or discomfort for a few days afterwards at the site of the insertion.
 Depending on why a transfusion was needed, doctors may carry out post-transfusion blood tests to evaluate the body’s response.

 It is usually not necessary for individuals to make any changes in their daily lives or diets either before or after a blood transfusion.